GIScience/ohsome-quality-api/CONTRIBUTING.md

 To get access to a running database on a remote server please reach out.

-Another possiblity is to setup a database for development localy.
-This is still work in progress.
-Please refer to this issue on GitLab for questions and progress regarding local development database: https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/apps/ohsome-quality-tool/-/issues/48

-* run `docker-compose up -d oqt-database`
-* it will take around 15 minutes until all layers are set up
-* you can check the progress of the setup in the logs `docker logs oqt-database`
-* once you get `database system is ready to accept connections` in the logs the import was successful

 To access the Database various environment variables need to be set.
 To do this create a `.env` file at the root of the repository and write down following variables and their values: